Fall Planning for Your Finances

 Revisit Your Asset Allocation

-The end of the year is a good time to revisit your investment strategy and asset allocation to help ensure your portfolio is still apportioned among stocks, fixed income, cash and other asset classes in a way that fits your goals and risk tolerance.
-If the recent volatility in financial markets has caused your investments to drift away from your target allocations, it may be time to consider rebalancing them.
-Your Morgan Stanley Financial Advisor can help you make the necessary adjustments to bring your portfolio back in line with your overall investing strategy and prepare for any changes in economic and market conditions ahead.
+The end of the year is a good time to revisit your investment strategy and asset allocation to help ensure your portfolio is still apportioned among stocks, fixed income, cash and other asset classes to align with your goals and risk tolerance.
+If volatility in financial markets has caused your investments to drift away from your target allocations, it may be time to consider rebalancing them.
+Your Morgan Stanley Financial Advisor, can help you make the necessary adjustments to bring your portfolio back in line with your overall investing strategy and prepare for any changes in economic and market conditions ahead.

 2. 2